Emerging Threats and Countermeasures in Neuromorphic Systems: A Survey: Introduction

-Given the early stage of neuromorphic computing, their security has been addressed only superficially.
-Existing surveys primarily emphasize architectures, algorithms, and materials, while treating hardware and software threats as secondary concerns \cite{staudigl_survey_2022}.
-There is currently no unified perspective that links device-level behavior, neuromorphic architectures, and vulnerabilities within a common threat framework.
+To the best of our knowledge, no existing survey provides a unified perspective that links device-level behavior, neuromorphic architectures, and vulnerabilities within a common threat framework.
 This leaves critical gaps at the intersection of materials science, device physics, and security research.
 For instance, the security implications of material-specific phenomena—such as variability, noise, or retention—remain underexplored, and material scientists rarely analyze attack vectors.
-In contrast, software security research often ignores how emerging devices interact with system-level defenses or coexist with conventional platforms.
+In contrast, software security research often ignores how emerging devices interact with system-level defenses or coexist with conventional computing platforms (e.g., hybrid memristor--CMOS architectures or mixed analog--digital systems).
 Furthermore, there is no integrated perspective that combines hardware, software, and architectural countermeasures into coherent co-design strategies.
-This study seeks to address them by systematically examining vulnerabilities and defenses, highlighting both risks and opportunities (e.g., the use of device variability for primitives such as PUFs and TRNGs) and laying the groundwork for secure and resilient neuromorphic architectures.
+This study seeks to address these gaps by systematically examining vulnerabilities and defenses, highlighting both risks and opportunities, including the use of device variability for PUFs and TRNGs, and laying the groundwork for secure and resilient neuromorphic architectures.

-To support transparency and long-term usability, an accompanying open-source repository is maintained to provide curated references, structured comparison tables, and supplementary resources related to this survey.\footnote{The repository is available at: \href{https://github.com/SorrentinoPablo/Survey_Security_Privacy_Neuromorphic_Computing/}{Survey repository}}
+To support transparency and long-term usability, we maintain an accompanying open-source repository with curated references, structured comparison tables, and supplementary resources related to this survey.\footnote{The repository is available at: \href{https://github.com/SorrentinoPablo/Survey_Security_Privacy_Neuromorphic_Computing/}{Security and Privacy of Neuromorphic Computing}.}